New convergence analysis of a primal-dual algorithm with large stepsizes: Introduction

 There are many other algorithms for solving~\eqref{for:main_problem_noInf} and its extensions.
 For example, Condat-Vu~\cite{chambolle2016ergodic,condat2013primal,vu2013splitting} solves a more general problem than~\eqref{for:main_problem_noInf} with an additional non-differential function.
-However, the corresponding parameters $\lambda$ and $\gamma$ have to satisfy $\lambda\cdot \lambda_{\max}(\vA\vA^\top)+2\gamma/L \leq 1$, and Condat-Vu converges slower than PAPC in solving~\eqref{for:main_problem_noInf}.
-When $f=0$, Condat-Vu reduces to Chambolle-Pock~\cite{chambolle2011first}.
-There are several other primal-dual algorithms for minimizing the sum of three functions with one differentiable function~\cite{chen2016primal,yan2017three}.
+However, the corresponding parameters $\tau$ and $\sigma$ have to satisfy $\tau\sigma\|\vA\vA^\top\|+2\tau/L \leq 1$~\cite{2017arXiv170206234K}.
+When $f(\vx)= 0$, Condat-Vu reduces to Chambolle-Pock~\cite{chambolle2011first}.
+There are several other primal-dual algorithms for minimizing the sum of three functions, one of which differentiable~\cite{chen2016primal,yan2017three,bot2013douglas,boct2015convergence,combettes2012primal,latafat2017asymmetric,davis2017three}.
 Interested readers are referred to~\cite{komodakis2015playing,yan2017three} for the comparison of different primal-dual algorithms for minimizing the sum of three functions.
+All the algorithms mentioned above solve bilinear saddle-point problems in the form of~\eqref{for:he_saddle} or its variants.
+Recently, many algorithms have been developed to solve more general saddle-point problems with non-bilinear terms~\cite{hamedani2018iteration,hamedani2018primal,hien2017inexact,xu2017first,xu2018primal}.
+A review for primal-dual algorithms is beyond the scope of this paper, and we focus on the specific primal-dual algorithm PAPC here.